bahp/pyAMR/docs/source/index.rst

    <br><br>

 To briefly showcase some of the AMR metrics that can be computed using this library we have included two Figures.
-The first Figure includes information related to antimicrobial resistance metrics for those ``urine`` specimens in which ``Escherichia coli`` was grown and tested.
+The first Figure presents information related to antimicrobial resistance metrics for those ``urine`` specimens in which ``Escherichia coli`` was grown and tested.
-The table includes the following information which is also displayed in the graphs below:
+The table contains the following information which is also displayed in the graphs below:

- - ``R`` as the overall resistance (proportion of resistance isolates).
+ - ``R`` is the overall resistance; that is, proportion of resistance isolates.
- - ``TM`` as the monthly resistance trend.
+ - ``TM`` is the monthly resistance trend.
- - ``TY`` as the yearly resistance trend.
+ - ``TY`` is the yearly resistance trend.
- - ``pearson`` as the correlation coefficient to discern whether there is a linear relation between the number of the resistance values computed and the amount of isolates used to compute them.
-There should not be any relation.
+ - ``pearson`` is the correlation coefficient to discern whether there is a linear correlation between the number of isolates (records) used to compute the resistance and the overall resistance obtained.
+They should not be correlated (-0.5 <= pearson <= 0.5).
- - ``isolates`` as the the number of isolates used to compute such metrics.
+ - ``isolates`` is the the number of isolates used to compute such metrics.
- - ``references`` includes published manuscripts to prove the obtained values (see manuscript).
+ - ``references`` includes manuscripts within the literate which presented similar resistance values to the ones displayed in the table.
+For more information about these, see the original manuscript (button above).

 .. image:: ./_static/imgs/todo-sart-table.png

-The second Figure includes information related to antimicrobial spectrum of activity for all the antimicrobials tested on ``urine`` samples.
+The second Figure presents information related to the computation of the antimicrobial spectrum of activity for all the antimicrobials tested on ``urine`` samples.
 The table includes references to the literature with the corresponding associated category (eg.g narrow, intermediate and broad).
 While these three profiles appeared in the mid-1950s, little effort has been made to define them.
 Furthermore, such ambiguous labels are overused for different and even contradictory purposes.
-In addition, the table include the following metrics:
+In addition, the table includes the following columns:

- - ``antimicrobial`` as the antimicrobial
+ - ``antimicrobial`` is the antimicrobial
- - ``ASAI_N`` as the spectrum of activity against gram negative bacteria.
+ - ``ASAI_N`` is the spectrum of activity against gram negative bacteria.
- - ``ASAI_P`` as the spectrum of activity against gram positive bacteria.
+ - ``ASAI_P`` is the spectrum of activity against gram positive bacteria.
- - ``N_gn`` as the number of different genus.
+ - ``N_gn`` is the number of different (unique) genus.
- - ``N_sp`` as the number of different species.
+ - ``N_sp`` is the number of different (unique) species.

 .. image:: ./_static/imgs/todo-asai-table.png